TubaAdrienn/SZFM_2020_2_Softies/system_design.md

 		* One for rules page

 ## Test Design
 The reason we need test design is noone can write perfect programs, so we need to test for the bugs and correct it.
-There are several ways we can test a program:
+We are testing the following feature:
+* Every button works well
+* The Game won't get infinite loop

-* Black-box(Tests are based on specification)
+* Testing on Windows
-* White-box(Tests are based on source code)
+* Testing on Ubuntu
-* Grey-box(Test are based on part of the source code)
+* Unit tests for functions

+After these tests we should give it to friends / acquaintances to test the page because we would be biased about the result and thus the final result of the test would not be appropriate.

 ## Installation Design
 Easy to install this application and use it.
 But child need parents/teachers help for installation.